Integrative Care / TLC

 Mercy Regional Medical Center offers programs designed to promote the balancing of mind, body and spirit through a variety of safe and gentle complementary therapies.
 These methods have been shown to effectively reduce anxiety and pain levels while boosting the body’s own healing process.
 Gentle healing arts support and enhance the excellent medical care patients receive while in the hospital and assist with maintaining health or healing progress as an out-patient.

 The Touch, Love and Compassion (TLC) and Steps to Surgical Success (Steps) are offered to inpatients free of charge.
-Community members and outpatients may schedule appointments for Relax and Renew with Healing Therapies, Stress Management, Massage Therapy and Acupuncture services for a reasonable fee.
+Community members and outpatients may schedule appointments for Relax and Renew with Healing Therapies, Stress Management, and Massage Therapy for a reasonable fee.
 Some services are covered by insurance.

-TLC was the initial Integrative Care Services program beginning at Mercy in 2001.
+TLC was the initial ICS program beginning at Mercy in 2001.
 Created and developed by a collaborative team of nurses, chaplains, physicians and others passionate about knowing and treating the whole person with deep respect.

-ICS has since developed Steps to Surgical Success Program, Relax and Renew with Healing Therapies, Awareness and Relaxation for Managing Stress, Massage Therapy and Acupuncture.
+ICS has since developed Steps to Surgical Success Program, Relax and Renew with Healing Therapies, Awareness and Relaxation for Managing Stress and Massage Therapy.

 Healthcare providers, family members, and staff may refer any Mercy patient to the Integrative Care Services programs via the unit secretary.
 Patients may self-refer for a TLC session by asking their nurse.